 "Sayu?
 Wow.
 I'm sorry, Touta."

-"I told her that we can't afford one at the moment but that just made her more angry and then she started chopping carrots with a huge cleaver.
+"I told her that we can't afford one at the moment but that just made her more angry and started chopping carrots with a huge cleaver.
 Then she cried."

 "That's not good, is it?
 Light, what if she asks for a divorce?"